a5221985/tutorials/Embedded_Systems/embedded_systems_programming_on_arm_cortext_m3_m4_processor.md

 		2. `$^` - dependency
 		3. `$@` - target
+3. Install `make` for windows (Mac and Linux usually have it)
+	1. GnuWin
+	2. Set PATH variable to directory of `make`

 ### Analyzing Relocatable Obj Files ###
 ### Code and Data of a Program ###